Password:

 In order to understand how a company’s resources can be used in the best possible manner, we must learn how to use a number of financial concepts.

-Results and profitability
+Results and Profitability

 How to measure profitability.